Constraints on the Progenitor System of SN 2016gkg from a Comprehensive Statistical Analysis: Method

 \subsection{Single and Binary Star Models}

 We compute a large grid of non-rotating solar-metallicity\footnote{We choose the value of solar metallicity ($Z_\sun$) to be 0.02.
 The metallicity of the host galaxy of SN 2016gkg is $0.012\pm0.004$ \citep{2017MNRAS.465.4650K}.
-The results presented here are strongly dependent on metallicity \citep[see][]{2017ApJ...840...10Y}.
-The choice of solar metallicity was motivated by the goal of comparing our results with previous studies of Type IIb SN progenitors.} single and binary star models with Modules for Experiments in Stellar Astrophysics \citep[\mesa\footnote{Release 9575.},][]{2011ApJS..192....3P,2013ApJS..208....4P,2015ApJS..220...15P}.
+See Conclusions for a discussion on the effect of metallicity.} single and binary star models with Modules for Experiments in Stellar Astrophysics \citep[\mesa\footnote{Release 9575.},][]{2011ApJS..192....3P,2013ApJS..208....4P,2015ApJS..220...15P}.
 We briefly summarize the models in what follows.

 We start the evolution of the star(s) at the zero-age main sequence (ZAMS).
-We stop the evolution if any of the following conditions are met: the carbon mass fraction at (any) star's center is lower than $10^{-6}$, the hydrogen-envelope mass of any star drops below $0.01M_\sun$ (in which case we assume the system is completely stripped Type Ibc progenitor), or, in binaries, the accretor overfills its Roche-lobe.
-We assume the surface properties of the star at carbon depletion match those of the pre-supernova progenitor.
+We stop the evolution if any of the following conditions are met: the carbon mass fraction at (any) star's center is lower than $10^{-6}$, the hydrogen-envelope mass of any star drops below $0.01M_\sun$ (in which case we assume the system is a completely stripped Type Ibc progenitor), or, in binaries, the accretor overfills its Roche-lobe.
+We assume the surface properties of the star at carbon depletion match those of the pre-supernova progenitor star.
 This is because the thermal timescale of the envelope is large compared to the time between carbon depletion and iron core-collapse.
-Note however that it has recently been proposed that waves could efficiently transport energy outwards during core neon and oxygen burning, potentially producing outbursts and large changes in the progenitor surface luminosity and effective temperature months or years prior to the explosion \citep{2012MNRAS.423L..92Q,2014ApJ...780...96S,2017MNRAS.470.1642F}
+We note however that it has recently been proposed that waves could efficiently transport energy outwards during core neon and oxygen burning, potentially producing outbursts and large changes in the progenitor surface luminosity and effective temperature months or years prior to the explosion \citep{2012MNRAS.423L..92Q,2014ApJ...780...96S,2017MNRAS.470.1642F}.